ln -sf ../Data

 : This will remove SNPs with a specified proportion of missingness (e.g.--geno 0.01

-will remove SNPs with 1% missingness).--mind
+will remove SNPs above 1% missingness).--mind

 : This will remove individuals with a specified proportion of missingness (e.g.--mind 0.01

-will remove individuals with 1% missingness).
+will remove individuals above 1% missingness).

 A common threshold for –mind and –geno ranges from 1% to 5% to ensure quality and robustness.
 Higher thresholds may be acceptable if the study has a large sample size and missingness is not widespread.
-Those filters must run one at a time in PLINK.

 Let’s implement our first QC method in PLINK.